 This kind of soup is usually made with heavy cream and then pureed to make a very lush, smooth soup – much like this potato cauliflower soup.
 I like it a little chunkier, so this is my cream free, vegan potato leek soup!
-I’ve lightened things up with some lemon but it’s still a potato soup, and definitely comfort food.
+It’s lightened up with some lemon but it’s still a potato soup, and definitely comfort food, no coconut milk needed.

 Ingredients